41

 • 2

 $\begingroup$ I really like the strategy.
 However, the problem is: If the one who created the exam wants to solve the exam for himself, he already knows how to answer the questions (If he has to calculate a lot of things, this is no real advantage due to the factor).
-I think, this really makes sense if someone else is trying to take the exam (at least if there are some questions where you have to think more than write or calculate). $\endgroup$ Mar 14, 2014 at 19:58
+I think, this really makes sense if someone else is trying to take the exam (at least if there are some questions where you have to think more than write or calculate). $\endgroup$ Commented Mar 14, 2014 at 19:58

 • 6

 $\begingroup$ Definitely if the problems involve coming up with some ideas, and I already know what ideas I want the students to use, then of course I have an "unfair advantage."
 But I'm addressing the question from a purely practical standpoint.
 In my experience, across multiple types of exams, this rule of thumb held pretty well; the factor of 6 to 8 made up for the "unfair advantage."
-If you are in a situation where it's not realistic to get other people to test-drive your exams before you administer them (this was always my situation), then this rule of thumb still gives you something to go on. $\endgroup$ Mar 14, 2014 at 20:15
+If you are in a situation where it's not realistic to get other people to test-drive your exams before you administer them (this was always my situation), then this rule of thumb still gives you something to go on. $\endgroup$ Commented Mar 14, 2014 at 20:15

 • 5